 Once you have captured passing packet headers, you can run them through the network again to get a replay of actual events and see how your equipment performance influenced latency.
 Another feature in the tool pack will generate extra traffic for you so you can test network performance and latency by adding on services or endpoints.

 The SolarWinds Network Performance Monitor also leads in network latency management because it shows live device statuses for all of the network.
 The tool’s premise is that the network is only as good as the routers and switches that pass through traffic, so its focus on device health quickly identifies capacity problems and enables technicians to take evasive action to head off latency impairment.

 An alternative SolarWinds package of network tools is the Engineer’s Toolset.
 This bundle of more than 60 utilities includes just about every tool you will need to monitor and manage your network, and the SolarWinds Ping Sweep is part of the bundle.

 The Ping Sweep tool, together with the SolarWinds Traceroute, was the first tool produced by the company.
 So, this is the original SolarWinds network monitoring tool.

 The Ping Sweep tool is marketed as a utility for IP address management on networks.
-However, the output of the tool displays the round trip time of every address encountered during the sweep, making it an ideal latency testing tool.
+However, the output of the tool displays the round trip latency time of every address encountered during the sweep, making it an ideal latency testing & monitoring tool.